kunny/RxFirebase/README.md

 #### Listen for value events

-You can use the `RxFirebase.dataChanges()` method to get a `Optional` wrapper of static snapshot(`DataSnapshot`) of the contents at a given path, as they existed at the time of the event.
+You can use the `RxFirebase.dataChanges()` method to get a snapshot(`DataSnapshot`) of the contents at a given path, as they existed at the time of the event.

 This method will emit an event once when subscribed, and again every time the data, including children, changes.

-If there is no data, the event emitted is `Optional.empty()` so you can check whether data exists or not by `Optional.isPresent()`.

 Java: